Other treatments for urinary incontinence include the following:

 Pessaries are devices inserted into the vagina.
 Most are designed to improve the function of the bladder sphincter by supporting the floor of the bladder.

 Regularly emptying the bladder by inserting a tube (catheter) keeps the urine from spilling uncontrollably.
 Patients with neurogenic bladders can learn how to do this by themselves.
 Those who are incapable of caring for themselves may need a catheter that remains in permanently.

-To stimulate the nerves, there are devices like Urgent PC and InterStim.
+Devices can be used to stimulate specific nerves.
 The procedure may involve implanting a thin lead wire with a small electrode tip.
 In some cases, the tibial nerve, which extends down to the ankle, is stimulated.
 This electronic stimulation therapy can be done as a series of treatments in the doctor's office.

 By using electrical sensors, it is possible to make the contractions of the sphincter muscle visible or audible.
 While attached to such a device, you are encouraged to increase the signal, which strengthens the involved muscle.
 This form of treatment has not yet become widely accepted.